felipemassari/felipemassari/README.md

 - 🌱 I’m currently learning data base and web development in order to integrate to
 - 💞️ I’m looking to collaborate on new ideias, open source projects and work projects that help people life.
 - 📫 How to reach me ...
-      Email me or send mensage on Linkedin
+      Email me or send message on Linkedin
       email: flp.massari@gmail.com
       Linkedin: https://www.linkedin.com/in/felipemassari/